arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

 from 3.3, as the old binary format will continue to work as before.
 In order to use the new binary format with existing data, it is required to create a logical dump of the database data, shut down the server, erase the database directory and restore the data from the logical dump.
+To minimize downtime you can alternatively run a second arangod instance in your system, that replicates the original data; once the replication has reached completion, you can switch the instances.

-### Better control of WAL sync interval
+### Better control of rocksdb WAL sync interval

 ArangoDB 3.4 also provides a new configuration option `--rocksdb.sync-interval` to control how frequently ArangoDB will automatically synchronize data in RocksDB's